 The cover for unproven treatment is more restrictive than for conventional treatments.
 We will only pay for treatment that we agree is a suitable equivalent to conventional treatment.
+To understand what the equivalent conventional treatment is we will look at the treatment of other patients with the same medical condition and prognosis.
 Unproven treatment must have high quality evidence of its safety and take place in the UK.